eaton-lab/fundamentals/docs/class-biodiversity.md

 1 billion years after the formation of Earth, and is of single-celled prokaryotes.
 - Multicellular Eukaryotes evolved by 1.8 billion years ago.
-- An explosion of diversity of animal fossils first appeared in the Cambrian ~540 Mya.
 - The geological time-scale is defined by eras and epochs with distinct names and which last different lengths.
-The boundaries between these periods are defined by characteristic changes in the diversity of organisms that occur in the fossil record of each era.
-Thus, mass extinction events mark several boundaries where rapid changes occurred in the diversity of major lineages.
+The boundaries between these periods are defined by characteristic changes in the diversity of organisms that occur in the fossil record within each era.
+Thus, mass extinction events mark several boundaries where rapid changes to diversity occurred.
+- See the Geological Time Scale Appendix at back of textbook.
 - The composition of life on land and in the sea changed tremendously through time as new types of organisms not only diversified but also created new niches by creating and transforming the biosphere.